Pazmazz/predator-prey-sim/docs/CellGrid.md

 - `Cell.getUnit()` now returns the cell unit, which represents the integer location of the cell on the grid (i.e, `(1, 1)`, `(5, 5)`, etc)

-- `GridCell.getCell()` now accepts `Vector2` arguments which will return the cell on the screen at that given point.
+- `GridCell.getCell()` now additionally accepts `Vector2` arguments which will return the cell on the screen at that given point.

 ---